cogphn/learnrust-dumpsqlite/readme.md

-tool for dumping sqlite data based on a provided config file
+Tool for dumping sqlite data based on a provided config file.
+Does minimal transformations for datetime timestamps

 #### config file format (json)